 Two basic quantities are required to calculate a given emission estimate, an emission factor and an activity factor.
 In general, the emission factor is the amount of emissions generated by a certain amount of motor vehicle activity.
-A countywide on-road mobile source emission estimate is calculated by summing the product between the vehicle activity (VMT and trips) and the emission factors contained in the EMFAC working draft emissions model developed by ARB.
+A countywide on-road mobile source emission estimate is calculated by summing the product between the vehicle activity (VMT and trips) and the emission factors contained in the EMFAC emissions model developed by ARB.

-The EMFAC working draft computes emissions associated with the following emitting processes:
+EMFAC 2007v2.3 computes emissions associated with the following emitting processes: